-Typically, the first PSA study completed for a station will be the Level 1 at-power internal events PSA.
+Typically, the first PSA study completed for a station will be the Level 1 internal events PSA for the at-power plant operating state.
 Much of the effort of this study is in constructing models of what mitigating systems can be credited for a given transient, and how the mitigating systems can fail.
 In PSAs for other types of initiating events, e.g., internal fire, internal flood and seismic, much of the effort is associated with determining the impact these events have on the mitigating systems.